Hobotnika/HobotnikaWeb/replit.md

 ## Overview

 Hobotnika OÜ is a digital marketing consultancy website built as a React-based single-page application.
-The project showcases a professional B2B marketing consultancy with an octopus-themed brand identity, targeting global business clients.
+The project showcases a professional B2B marketing consultancy targeting global business clients.
 The website features modern design principles with a focus on conversions and user engagement through clean layouts, professional typography, and strategic call-to-action placement.

 ## User Preferences